Skip to content

 Some errors take a while to resolve, say a remote service is down or a SQL server has crashed.
 In these situations, it’s best to dust off and nuke the site from orbit — at a much later time, obviously.
 Redelivery is a form of retry (some refer to it as second-level retry) where the message is removed from the queue and then redelivered to the queue at a future time.

 To use delayed redelivery, ensure the transport is properly configured.
-RabbitMQ required a delayed-exchange plug-in, and ActiveMQ (non-Artemis) requires the scheduler to be enabled via the XML configuration.
+When using UseDelayedRedelivery on RabbitMQ, the delayed-exchange plug-in is required.
+ActiveMQ (non-Artemis) requires the scheduler to be enabled via the XML configuration.
+For RabbitMQ environments where the plug-in isn’t available, see Queue-Based Delayed Redelivery below.

 services.AddMassTransit(x =>